ooii8929/interview-training/README.md

 ### Note
 - Use Docker to run the different languages.
-  - Deploy a python image and a JavaScript image.
+  - Deploy a Python image and a JavaScript image.
     ```
     cd server/util/code-training
     docker build -t python-image -f python-dockerfile .